pm2-hive/pm2-hive.github.io/docs/full.md

 ## Folder structure

-Once PM2 is started, it automatically create these folders:
+Once PM2 is started, it will automatically create these folders:

 - `$HOME/.pm2` will contain all PM2 related files
 - `$HOME/.pm2/logs` will contain all applications logs